Ukraine Claims Russian Planes Destroyed In Overnight Drone Attack - UrduPoint

 -

-Thousands of Philippine schools suspend in-person classes due to heat1 hour ago
+Thousands of Philippine schools suspend in-person classes due to heat3 hours ago

 -